Custom Knee Braces and Rehab are the Best non-Surgical Options to Fight Knee Instability

 I tried not to let my injury slow me down but over the course of the next twenty-plus years, I had a number of knee operations including a few arthroscopic surgeries to remove more damaged meniscus and cartilage, as well as 2 more unsuccessful ACL reconstructions using tendon hamstring tendon from my left leg and then right leg.
 And most recently my surgeon performed an opening wedge high tibial osteotomy, where my tibia plateau was cut in half and a wedge-shaped disc from my pelvic bone was inserted into the tibia plateau to realign the knee and allow me to carry more weight on the healthiest part of my knee.

-Custom Fitted Knee Braces Help to Maintain an Active Lifestyle
+Custom Fitted ACL Knee Braces Help you to Maintain an Active Lifestyle

 Throughout the course of all these knee surgeries, l have been able to maintain an active lifestyle largely thanks to custom knee braces.
 My first 3 rigid, hinged knee braces were made in Richmond B.C. by Generation II Inc. (now Ossur).
 These braces were the Generation II Extreme Custom ACL knee braces which featured a single hinge on the outside out the knee and nice secure fit.
 The next type of brace I tired was an Ossur Cti Custom ACL brace which has a double hinge design.
 But unfortunately, I couldn’t use my Cti brace for very long as I had my high-tibial osteotomy surgery done shortly after having it made and the surgery changed the angle of my knee leg enough that the custom brace no longer had a custom fit and could no longer be used.
 I now find myself sporting a DonJoy Defiance III custom ACL knee brace which is a great choice for anyone with severe knee instability.
 It also has a double hinge design and fits like a glove.
 I am in the market for a new brace again next year and will most likely go with another Donjoy Defiance knee brace.